laiduy98/project_programation_distribuee/report/report_prog_dist.md

 # Présentation du projet
 The purpose of the project is to prove the concept of using multiple technologies for distributed programming.
 With this project, we have built a full web server with 2 backends, 1 frontend and 1 database to showcase the problems.

+The application has 2 main functionalities.
+1. Search and display the weather and the temperature of the place that user type in.
+2. When the user click record, the application will write the data to the database, and display them the next time user visit the website.

 Each of it is under a Docker container and defined to comunicate with each other using Docker Compose.

-The front end fetch from 2 backends with 2 independent tasks.
+The front end fetch from 2 backends with 2 independent tasks, thus we deployed the concept of microservices.

 ![Show weather module](assets/images/show_weather_module.png)